Rotman Commerce - Special Topics Courses

 May be applied to the following Focus: Strategy and Innovation; Data Science in Business

-This is an excellent opportunity to see how a supply chain is run at a world-class company, how to conduct a consulting project, and, best of all, to have a substantial real-world experience you can share with prospective employers in your interviews!
+This is an excellent opportunity to see how a world-class company manages its operations and supply chain, learn how to conduct a consulting project, and, best of all, gain substantial real-world experience that you can share with prospective employers during interviews.

 Please email me (paul.jan@rotman.utoronto.ca) if you have any questions about this course, and I look forward to seeing you this fall!

-You can find a video about the course here: Course Promotional Video
+You can find a video about the course here: RSM417 Promo Video.mp4

 RSM418H1F – Progress: or How Big Things Get Done